CODE-DE-EO-Lab/community_FORCE/tutorials/usage.md

 This submodule typically uses hARD products, i.e. seamless and gap free aggregate products.
-However, texture metrics can similarly be computed on ARD as available in the FORCE DataCube, if single scenes are of interest.
+However, texture metrics can similarly be computed on ARD as available in the FORCE Data Cube, if single scenes are of interest.
 Texture metrics can, of course, also be calculated on external (cubed) datasets if the user’s workflow requires this.
 Parameter file
 Create a Texture Metrics parameter file with